rdsea/bigdataplatforms/tutorials/airflow/README.md

 CameraStateUploadFile is a simple airflow workflow.
 It is an (simplified) example of a workflow running within a company that takes logs from different servers and put the log files into Google Storage.
 Furthermore, when a log file is stored, we send a notification to a service which keeps track and inform people about the uploading.

 #### Check the source code and compile it
-Check [the source of BTS in our Git](camerastateuploadfile/).
+Check [the source of CameraStateUploadFile in our Git](camerastateuploadfile/).
 It is a simple example for illustrating purposes.
 You can test if there is any error by
 ```
 $python3 camera_state_upload.py
 ```